 What made Driftwood Bistro so appealing was its use of local ingredients in a no-fuss environment.
 We’d soon discover the prices couldn’t be beat too!

 We ordered fried okra, prepared in such a cool way we’d never seen before with the vegetable split like calamari tentacles.
-And we gobbled up Wild Georgia Shrimp ‘n Grits (local and a favorite southern food of mine, especially in the Carolinas), incredible sauteed green beans, fried rolls (yes, fried!) and a special scallops dish on the menu that evening.
+And we gobbled up Wild Georgia Shrimp ‘n Grits (local and favorite southern food of mine, especially in the Carolinas), incredible sauteed green beans, fried rolls (yes, fried!), and a special scallops dish on the menu that evening.

 We had great drinks including a “Sea Turtle Green” Key Lime cocktail and red wine that benefited the turtles.
 Jekyll Island Reserve wines donate their proceeds to the Jekyll Island Foundation whose dollars benefit places like the Georgia Sea Turtles Center that we visited Sunday.
 It was nice to “Celebrate with a Purpose,” as Jekyll Island Reserve’s motto states.